 ** Appointments - Currently only online (Zoom) and telephone appointments are available **

-I offer a confidential counselling service that covers both Hull and the East Riding.
+I provide a confidential counselling service and offer online/telephone appointments nationwide.
 My private practice is based in an anonymous and confidential setting within a 5 minute drive from Hull City Centre.
 It is in an ideal location for those getting into the city centre or going out, minutes from the A63, just off Hessle Road, Boulevard with free onsite parking available.

 Please telephone for further details and for an informal chat or if you would prefer, send me a text or an email and I will reply to you as soon as it is possible.